kwonzweig/store-demand-forecast-model/README.md

    ```
    python model/train.py
    ```
-   This will train the model and save it as `model.txt` in `model/` directory.
+   This will train the model and save it as `model/model.txt`.

 ### Running the API